Bike tour in the coffee triangle

 ¿Qué paso?

 The hotel employee had already run outside to see what was going on.
 These were my angeles!
-When I asked the ambulance personnel -quite upset- if the flashing lights could be turned off, that was out of the question for them.
+When I asked the ambulance personnel -quite embarrassed- if the flashing lights could be turned off, that was out of the question for them.
 The flashing lights only went out after they arrived at the reception of the hotel, standard procedure!

 Spanish questionnaire